Turban: National styles

+South Asia

 Afghanistan

 Turbans are part of the national dress in Afghanistan.
+In the Uruzgan Province, male government employees are required to wear the Imama.
 They are used more widely than elsewhere in the Muslim world, and are worn in a wide range of styles and colours.
 In the country's south-east, turbans are wrapped loosely and largely, whereas in Kabul the garment tends to be smaller and tighter.
 In traditional Afghan society, a related piece of extra cloth called a patu serves practical purposes, such as for wrapping oneself against the cold, to sit on, to tie up an animal or to carry water in the cap.
 Different ethnic groups in Afghanistan wear different lungees with different patterns, way of styling it, fabric, stripes, lengths and colouration.
 Males of all ethnic backgrounds generally avoid wearing bright-coloured turbans that draw attention to oneself and prefer wearing simple colors that are white, off white, gray, dark blue and black.

-Navy blue is a color common more to the Sikh Nihangs, it signifies war and service, while black is associated with resistance, orange with sacrifice and martyrdom, and white with wisdom, old age, death, or peace; however during times of peace, or rallies for peace, people will usually be in war gear, blue.
-It is also traditionally worn by members of the Taliban.

-Bangladesh

-In Bangladesh, the turban is known as pagri, or fagri in Chittagong and Sylhet.
-The pagri is worn by religious leaders and preachers of Islam.
-The most common colour worn is white, and generally it is the Sufis that wear green turbans.
-It is also worn by elders in rural areas as a symbol of honour and respect.

-Myanmar

-In Myanmar, the turban is referred to as a gaung baung.
-There are several regional styles worn.

-Malaysia

-In Malaysia, the serban is used to refer to both the Sikh gear and those worn by certain Muslim clerics.

-India
+Indian subcontinent

 In India, the turban is referred to as a pagri, meaning the headdress that is worn by men and is manually tied.
 There are several styles, which are specific to the wearer's region or religion, and they vary in shape, size and colour.
-For example, the Mysore Peta, the Marathi pheta, Puneri Pagadi.
+For example, the Mysore Peta, the Marathi pheta, and the Puneri Pagadi.
 The pagri is a symbol of honour and respect everywhere it is worn.
 It is a common practice to honour important guests by offering them one to wear.

-Colours are often chosen to suit the occasion or circumstance: for example saffron, associated with valour or sacrifice (martyrdom), is worn during rallies; white, associated with peace, is worn by elders; and pink, associated with spring, is worn during that season or for marriage ceremonies.

-During World War II, some soldiers in the Indian Army were required to wear a turban.
+Colours are often chosen to suit the occasion or circumstance: for example saffron, associated with valour or sacrifice (martyrdom), is worn during rallies; white, associated with peace, is worn by elders; and pink, associated with spring, is worn during that season or for marriage ceremonies.In World War II, some soldiers in the Indian Army were required to wear a turban.